Dandy (song): Herman's Hermits

-"Dandy" became a hit single in North America in 1966 as recorded by fellow UK group Herman's Hermits in that same time frame, reaching #1 in Canada on the RPM national singles chart and #5 in the US on the Billboard Hot 100.
-It also made #3 in New Zealand.
+"Dandy" became a hit single in North America in 1966 as recorded by fellow UK group Herman's Hermits in that same time frame, reaching No. 1 in Canada on the RPM national singles chart and No. 5 in the US on the Billboard Hot 100.
+It also made No. 3 in New Zealand.
 This version was not released as a single in the UK.

 When comparing the Kinks' original version of "Dandy" to Herman's Hermits' cover, Stewart Mason of AllMusic said, "Herman's Hermits would have the US hit with Ray Davies' 'Dandy,' but the Kinks' own version, from 1966's masterful Face To Face, is far superior to Peter Noone's charming but gormless rendition."
-Cash Box called the Herman's Hermits' version "a delectable item."
+Cash Box called the Herman's Hermits' version "a delectable item".